 What Are the Common Shapes of Tablets?

-There are many different shapes of tablets available.
-The most common shapes are round, oval, and capsule-shaped.
+There are many different shapes of pills available.
+The most common tablet shapes are round, oval, and capsule-shaped.
 The choice of tablet shapes often depends on the ease of swallowing, drug formulation, branding, and other requirements.
 Here's a diagram of the common tablet shapes that can be found on the market.

 (Image Source: Natoli Engineering)